What We Do

 Training Programs

 Organizing training on Israeli democracy and society, in cooperation with leading Israeli civil society organizations.
-80+ participants completed our trainings.
+100+ participants completed our training this year.

 Fostering public discourse